 The best insulation for an older home that has a lot of drafts is going to be a material that creates an air seal.
 Spray foam and injection foam are the best options when it comes to making your home energy efficient and comfortable.

 Traditional insulation won’t give you the needed air barrier you need to keep your treated air inside and the outside temperatures out where they belong.
+This is because these materials still allow for air to move through them.

 How to Stop Moisture Problems